kensho-technologies/orama/docs/gettingStarted.md

 Orama comes with the following plot layers: `<Points/>`, `<Lines/>`, `<Areas/>`, `<Bars/>`, `<Guides/>`, `<Ranges/>` and `<Texts/>` (new custom plot layers are easy to be created).

 ##### Data
+Orama uses the concept of [tidy data](http://vita.had.co.nz/papers/tidy-data.pdf), in which the data array is an observational unit with each object representing an observation and each property of the object a variable.

-The `data` for the layers can be an *array of objects*, or an *array of arrays of objects*, the objects should contain only numbers, strings or dates.
+The `data` for the layers can be an:
+- `array` of `objects`
+- `array` of `arrays` of `objects` (grouped data)

+The data `objects` should contain only `numbers`, `strings` or `dates`.

 Data as an array of arrays is meant to represent grouped data, as for example for multi-lines plots, in which each array will represent a line and each object a point on the line.

 ##### Dimensions
 Each plot layer can respond to a specific set of dimensions, for example the `<Points/>` layer understand the dimensions: `x`, `y`, `radius`, `fill` and `alpha`